zzhangjii/learning-library/workshops/goldengate/README.md

 - The lab guides are best viewed using the Workshop's [GitHub Pages Website URL](https://pcdavies.github.io/GoldenGateCloudService/workshops/goldengate/)

+- If you are using a hardcopy printed version but wish to access the on-line version (recommended) go to this URL:  https://pcdavies.github.io/GoldenGateCloudService/workshops/goldengate/

 - Once you are viewing the Workshop's GitHub Pages website, you can see a list of Lab Guides at any time by clicking on the **Menu Icon**

 - Although these guides can be viewed on or off a corporate VPN, ***access to Oracle Cloud Services MUST BE OFF VPN***.